mugishamatt/react-stop-watch/README.md

- stop watch with start,pause and reset buttons
+ stopwatch project with start,pause and reset buttons